hydradatabase/docs/concepts/optimizing-query-performance.md

 ### Enabling the Cache

 Caching is be enabled or disabled with a GUC: `columnar.enable_column_cache`.
+By default, the cache is enabled on Hydra Cloud, and disabled in Hydra Open Source.
+For queries where the cache is not helpful, you may find slightly better performance by disabling the cache.

 ```
+-- enable the cache
 set columnar.enable_column_cache = 't';

+-- disable the cache
+set columnar.enable_column_cache = 'f';
 ```

 In addition, the cache size can be set, with a default of `200MB` per